-In this course, students will complete most of Elementary Greek: Year One published by Memoria Press.
+In this course, students will complete most of Greek for Children: Primer A published by Classical Academic Press.
 The course moves slowly in the beginning to ensure that everyone has a handle on reading and pronouncing the Greek alphabet.
 In their study of the Greek language, students will:

 - Learn to pronounce the Greek alphabet (Modern pronunciation)

 - Expand their understanding of English grammar through the study of Greek grammar

 - Practice parsing, classifying, and diagramming Greek and English sentences

 - Memorize paradigms of Greek nouns, verbs, adjectives, articles, and pronouns

 - Develop Ancient/biblical Greek vocabulary (foundational to the English vocabulary of many academic disciplines, such as medicine, mathematics, theology, etc.)